How Hawkwind’s Debut Took the Band on Their First Trip to Space

 In their heyday, Hawkwind were a band unlike any other.
 They took the psychedelic agenda and pushed it into outer space, starting with their self-titled debut, which arrived in August 1970.

-In the late '60s, guitarist Dave Brock often found himself busking on street corners in England, performing folk songs to passers-by.
+Guitarist Dave Brock often found himself busking on England's street corners in the late '60s, performing folk songs to passers-by.
 Eventually, he would team up with the cosmic force known as Nik Turner.
 In 1969 Brock and Turner had formed a full-blown electric ensemble with no name.
 Originally just calling themselves Group X, by years end, Turner christened the band Hawkwind Zoo.
 After a short stint winning over fellow freaks, they attracted the attention of United Artists Records, who would sign the band to a multi-album deal.

 Produced by Pretty Things guitarist Dick Taylor, Hawkwind captures the new band as they are still taking shape.
 The album was recorded live in the studio after a few attempts at a more involved recording procedure failed.
 Joining Brock and saxophonist Turner were the late guitarist Huw Lloyd Langton, bassist John Harrison, drummer Terry Ollis and Dik Mik on synthesizers.

 The album begins, unassumingly, with a song brought forth from Brock's busking repertoire.
 "Hurry on Sundown" is a three-chord wonder, a simple folk song that, to this day, still shines uniquely bright.
 Following that catchy tune, all bets are off as the band heads for planets unknown.
 "The Reason Is?" is an atmospheric instrumental that eventually merges with the repetitive riffing of "Be Yourself," a very loosely structured jam that allows the band to stretch out.
 The track builds with intensity and purpose as it chugs along.
 Unlike paths taken by "jam bands," Hawkwind were always on a ride somewhere.